RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 September 2022

-- I gave a talk this week at [GAMM ANLA](https://sites.google.com/view/gammanla2022/home) on the role of block size in Krylov Methods for low-rank approximation.
+- I gave a talk at [GAMM ANLA](https://sites.google.com/view/gammanla2022/home) on the role of block size in Krylov Methods for low-rank approximation.
 A preprint will be available very soon, but until then you can check out my slides for a preview!
 [Slides](/assets/svkGammAnla20minBeamers.pdf)

 July 2022